Anti-aliasing may refer to any of the following:

 Sometimes abbreviated as AA, anti-aliasing is a term used to describe the software process of making the edges of graphics objects or fonts smoother.
 Accomplished by adding additional pixels in-between the edges of an object and its background.
 Anti-aliasing improves the appearance of polygon edges, so they are not "jagged" but are smoothed out on the screen.

-In the example image to the right, we show a zoomed and non-zoomed 'e' without antialiasing (top) and with antialiasing (bottom).
+In the example image, we show a zoomed and non-zoomed 'e' without antialiasing (top) and with antialiasing (bottom).
 As can be seen, in the top example, the edges appear to be jagged without antialiasing when using a bitmap font.
 Programs that support text antialiasing have an option that can be checked or selected to enable antialiasing.

 2. An AA filter or anti-aliasing filter is a filter used before a signal sampler, to restrict the bandwidth of a signal to approximately satisfy the sampling theorem.
 In the case of optical image sampling, as by image sensors in digital cameras, the anti-aliasing filter is also known as an AA filter, blur filter, or optical low-pass filter.